Common thorn apple

 - Anthropogenic dispersal: Seeds are spread over long distances with the help of agricultural equipment and harvesting machines.

-As a warm sprout, the common datura emerges relatively late and can therefore be found in fields, especially in summer annual crops such as corn, soybean, potato, sunflower, millet, but also in field vegetables.
+As a heat-loving plant, the common datura emerges late in the season and is therefore found in fields, particularly in summer annual crops such as maize, soya beans, potatoes, sunflowers and millet.
+An increased spread of the datura has also recently been observed in vegetable crops.

 Prevention and control